 Now that I’ve established how I’m going to carry out my priority: serve families dealing with mental illness, I determine what are the activities needed to do that.
 Let’s say I choose to host a support group.
 What are the important tasks to do that?
 Training, location, notification, and the actual “meeting.”

-- Training- I received training and advanced training through the National Alliance on Mental Illness and the country department of mental health.
+- Training- I received training and advanced training through the National Alliance on Mental Illness and the county department of mental health.
 This is in addition to my college studies in psychology.

-- Location – I have chosen an online location, a Facebook group, Shattered Lives.
+- Location – I have chosen an online location, a Facebook page and group, Shattered Lives.

 - Notification – Through announcements in newsletters, on social media, and this blog.